Psychologist vs. Psychiatrist: What’s the Difference?

 Can a psychologist prescribe medication?

 In most cases, no. However, there are exceptions.
-In three states—Louisiana, New Mexico, and Illinois—there are additional training requirements that, when achieved, allow psychologists to become “prescribing psychologists.”
-These requirements generally include advanced training in psychopharmacology and additional supervised hours of practice.
+In a limited number of states and jurisdictions, specially trained psychologists may gain prescribing authority under state law.
+These requirements generally include advanced training in psychopharmacology and additional supervised practice hours.

 Which profession takes longer to achieve?

-Psychiatry, by several years.
-Psychiatrists must complete medical school and earn a medical degree similar to doctors and surgeons.
+Psychiatry for several years.
+Psychiatrists must complete medical school and earn a medical degree, similar to doctors and surgeons.

 Which profession pays more?